The 7 Essential Email Flows for Ecommerce

 Email flows don’t just grow store revenue.
 They also positively impact your other key performance indicators like conversion rates, average order value (AOV), and lifetime value (LTV).

-#1 – Welcome Emails
+#1 – Welcome emails

 Welcome emails are the most read emails you’ll ever send.
 They’re triggered when a contact joins your email list for the first time.
 This is your chance to set the tone for the type of experience a customer can expect from your ecommerce store.